carvel-dev/imgpkg/docs/air-gapped-workflow.md

 ---
 ## Step 4: Use pulled bundle contents

-Regardless which location bundle is downloaded from (source registry or destination registry), use of pulled bundle contents remains the same.
-Follow directions from ["Step 4: Use pulled bundle contents" of basic workflow](basic-workflow.md#step-4-use-pulled-bundle-contents).
+Regardless which location the bundle is downloaded from, source registry or destination registry, use of the pulled bundle contents remains the same.
+Continue with ["Step 4: Use pulled bundle contents"](basic-workflow.md#step-4-use-pulled-bundle-contents) in the basic workflow.